 It’s not hard to imagine why Amazon would be preferred.
 It is, after all, one of the most popular e-commerce sites in the United States.
 It is so popular, in fact, that many shoppers begin their product searches there.
 By offering easy access to reviews, Prime subscriptions, and cheaper product alternatives, Amazon gives gen Zs several incentives to shop on its website instead of competitors’.

 Reach Generation Zs on Snapchat, Not Facebook

 Facebook now has a reputation for being a social media platform for older users.
 Millennials, their parents, and even their grandparents have accounts.
 Founded in 2004, the early adopters of Facebook were college students, specifically Harvard attendees where Mark Zuckerberg spent his undergraduate years.
-Eventually, Facebook opened to college students, then high school students, then to the public.
+Eventually Facebook opened to college students, then high schoolers, then to the public.

-Gen Zs like to spend their time where their parents aren’t: they like to spend time on Snapchat and Instagram.
+Generation Zs like to spend their time where their parents aren’t: they like to spend time on Snapchat and Instagram.
 According to a Common Sense Media study, 51 percent of teens use Snapchat, 27 percent use Instagram, and only 19 percent use Facebook.
 Clearly, Facebook is not popular among the younger generation.

 According to the Pew Research Center’s study, which polled 2,587 teens aged 13 to 17, eighty-nine percent of male respondents and 81 percent of female respondents were YouTube viewers.
 Of the surveyed respondents, 47 percent said they spent at least three hours per day on YouTube.